mek-apelsin/lmt/addons/006_GoGenerate.md

 Go provides the ability to generate code with `go generate`.
-By providing directives within a specifik go-file we are able to describe how it is built from our literate code, a very useful feature, especially for litarate programming.
+By providing directives within a specifik go-file we are able to describe how it is built from our code, a very useful feature, especially for litarate programming.

 A go generate stanza is `^//go:generate COMMAND$` and every file which has been generated should have a line matching the predifined regex below.